Benjamin Rush: Physical medicine

 Rush also wrote the first case report on dengue fever (published in 1789 on a case from 1780).
-Perhaps his greatest contributions to physical medicine were his establishment of a public dispensary for low-income patients, and public works associated with draining and rerouting Dock Creek (eliminating mosquito breeding grounds, which greatly decreased typhus, typhoid and cholera outbreaks).
+Perhaps his greatest contributions to physical medicine were his establishment of a public dispensary for low-income patients (Philadelphia Dispensary), and public works associated with draining and rerouting Dock Creek (eliminating mosquito breeding grounds, which greatly decreased typhus, typhoid and cholera outbreaks).

 Another of Rush's medical views that now draws criticism is his analysis of race.
 In reviewing the case of Henry Moss, a slave who lost his dark skin color (probably through vitiligo), Rush characterized being black as a hereditary and curable skin disease.
 Rush wrote that the "disease, instead of inviting us [whites] to tyrannise over them [blacks], it should entitle them to a double portion of our humanity."
 He added that this "should teach white people the necessity of keeping up that prejudice against [miscegenation], as it would tend to infect posterity with … their disorder" and called for an "endeavour to discover a remedy for it."

 Rush was interested in Native American health.
 He wanted to find out why Native Americans were susceptible to certain illnesses and whether they had higher mortality rates as compared to other people.
 Other questions that he raised were whether they dreamed more and if their hair turned gray as they got older.
-His fascination with these people came from his interest in the theory that social scientists can better study the history of their own civilization by studying cultures in earlier stages of development, "primitive men".
+His fascination with indigenous peoples came from his interest in the theory that social scientists can better study the history of their own civilization by studying cultures in earlier stages of development, "primitive men".
 In his autobiography, he writes "From a review of the three different species of settlers, it appears that there are certain regular stages which mark the progress from the savage to civilized life.
 The first settler is nearly related to an Indian in his manners.
 In the second, the Indian manners are more diluted.
 It is in the third species only that we behold civilization completed.
 It is to the third species of settlers only that it is proper to apply the term of farmers.
 While we record the voices of the first and second settlers, it is but just to mention their virtues likewise.
 Their mutual wants to produce mutual dependence; hence they are kind and friendly to each other.
 Their solitary situation makes visitors agreeable to them; hence they are hospitable to a stranger."